 Located in the Rift Valley, Kenya, this is where the world will come face-to-face with the forces of change that brought about our existence – and imagine the changes needed to sustain it.

-Breaking ground in 2022.
+Breaking ground in 2022

-Opening in 2024.
+Opening in 2026

 Dr. Richard E. Leakey is an award-winning Kenyan paleoanthropologist, conservationist, and politician.
 The son of renowned scientists Louis and Mary Leakey, he has held a number of official positions in Kenya, mostly in institutions of archaeology and wildlife conservation.
-Leakey has been Director of the National Museum of Kenya and head of the Kenyan Wildlife Service, and founded the NGO WildlifeDirect, as well as the Turkana Basin Institute – a research institution supporting scientific projects in human prehistory, sustainability, climate change, and modern human culture & diversity in Northern Kenya.
+Leakey has been Director of the National Museum of Kenya and head of the Kenyan Wildlife Service, and founded the NGO WildlifeDirect, as well as the Turkana Basin Institute – a research institution supporting scientific projects in human prehistory, sustainability, climate change, and modern human culture and diversity in Northern Kenya.

 Board of directors

-Richard E. Leakey Founder
+Richard E. Leakey, Founder

-Sarah Ferguson The Duchess of York
+Sarah Ferguson, The Duchess of York

 Andrea Frey Founder, AJF Advisory

-John Heminway Documentary Filmmaker
+John Heminway, Documentary Filmmaker

 Director of the Hutchins Center for African & African American Research, Harvard University

-Rachel Mbai Attorney and Kenyan Advocate, Kaplan and Stratton
+Rachel Mbai, Attorney and Kenyan Advocate,

-Scott Miller Deputy Under Secretary, Smithsonian Institution
+Scott Miller, Deputy Under Secretary,

 Ellen C. O'Connell, Chief Executive Officer